Ucombinator/anadroid/README.md

 ### JVM
 Compiled successfully with the following JDKs:
 * OpenJDK Runtime Environment (IcedTea6 1.11.5) (6b24-1.11.5-0ubuntu1~12.04.1).
 * Oracle JDK 6 and 7.
 If you're on Mac, use the Oracle JDK.
 Compiling openJDK on Mac is complicated and prone to failure.

 ### Graphviz
 For converting to svg dyck state graph.
 (It will get choked on large dot files)

+Ensure the graphviz is installed at `/usr/local/bin/dot`.

 ## Compile
 ```